-More and more individuals in Kentucky and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
-If you're in debt, you may be seriously considering credit counseling.
+These days, more and more individuals in Kentucky and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+If unmanageable credit card is also a reality for you, you may be seriously considering credit counseling.
 In fact, if you have a serious level of debt and are also considering bankruptcy, it's now required that you undergo credit counseling prior to filing for bankruptcy.

 If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.

 Credit counseling agencies, through certified credit counselors or debt counselors, provide a variety of helpful debt relief services for individuals and families.
 This includes assessing an individual's unique debt circumstances, budgeting, financial education, and in many cases, providing you with tools to help manage your finances and move toward the dream of financial independence and a debt free future.
 The goal of such programs is to, hopefully, give these consumers better money management skills to help them avoid falling back in debt.

 Credit counseling agencies may also help provide debt relief by working with debtors to establish a debt management plan, also known as a DMP.
 Debt Management Plans could provide debt relief by:

 - Waiving of late fees and penalties

 - Consolidating or combining debts into a single, more manageable, monthly payment

 - Helping individuals save substantial money and allowing you to get out of debt in less time than you could on your own if you didn't have the benefits of lower interest rates and continued to pay only monthly minimums

 Could Debt Relief Help You?
 Get your free debt relief analysis and saving estimate today.